abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 during the scanning process when compiling.

 Having all files that are needed for a partition inside a single, distinct sub-directory, has proven to be helpful.
-There is now a separate namespace for the file names of a partition.
+There is also now a separate namespace for the file names of a partition.

 All files of a partition can now be found at a single place.